 - taking up a hobby or leisure activity

-A primary care physician can prescribe medicine or make a referral to a mental health professional if they feel that the individual requires this level of care.
+A primary care physician can prescribe medication or make a referral to a mental health professional if they feel that the individual requires this level of care.

-In severe cases, especially if a person tries to self-harm, they may need to stay in the hospital or attend an outpatient treatment program until symptoms improve.
+In severe clinical and situational depression cases — especially if a person tries to self-harm — a person may need to stay in the hospital or attend an outpatient treatment program until their symptoms improve.

 At what point does feeling sadness or grief about a life event become clinical depression?

-A person should be concerned when the depressed mood is beginning to have a serious negative impact on important areas of functioning- such as work, school, or other aspects of day-to-day life, a person has cause for concern.
+When the depressed mood is beginning to have a serious negative impact on important areas of functioning, such as work, school, or other aspects of day-to-day life, a person has cause for concern.